jarrettmeyer/jarrettmeyer.github.io/_posts/2016-11-28-root-login-with-vagrant.md

 ---
 title: "Root Login with Vagrant"
 layout: post
 date: 2016-11-28
+description: Provisioning a root user in your Vagrant machine
+thumbnail: /assets/images/vagrant-logo.png
 ---

 When you create a [Vagrant](http://www.vagrantup.com) virtual machine, you do not get to enter your own `root` password.
 Yes, the `vagrant` user has `sudo` access, but sometimes you will find yourself wanting just a little bit more.
 Fortunately, this is easily handled with SSH keys.